ShmulTomer/TowerDefense/README.md

         * Monument health should vary based on difficulty.

 ## M2 Issues / To-Do
-1. When I run the emulator on my computer, it goes from the activity_main screen to the initial_config screen back to the activity_main screen.
-It should be activity_main --> initial_config --> game_activity, can someone check my code and see what is wrong
-2. Since I can't run the emulator for game_activity idk if my code to resize the path works.
-3. I can't figure out how to permanently set it to landscape mode.
-If you change it to landscape in the design tab my setup for game_activity will make more sense, but I have to do that every time I reopen android studio...?
+1. Can't figure out how to permanently set it to landscape mode (I can set it every single time but that shouldn't be right)
+2. I can't set it to landscape mode in emulator so I can't test if my resizing works
-4. Still need to set monument health and starting money based on difficulty.
+3. Still need to set monument health and starting money based on difficulty.

 ## Notes
 1. Instead of using System.out.println to test if things are working, use Log.d("tag", "message")